Ready for Hedge Trimming?

 Winter is Your Ideal Time for Hedge Trimming

 Rows of thickly planted shrubs can be a handsome way to define borders and boundary lines, keep children and pets in (or out), but like all shrubs, hedges need regular watering and pruning to look their best.
-Here are some expert tips that will ease your success in hedge trimming and maintenance, that you can also learn from consulting and hiring your Lakeland lawn maintenance experts when it comes to hedge trimming.
+Here are some expert tips that will ease your success in hedge trimming and maintenance, that you can also learn from consulting and hiring your Lakeland landscaping experts when it comes to hedge trimming.

 Hand-pruning is a must in conjunction with shearing

 Using shears—whether hand-held pruners with long scissor-like blades or a power trimmer—to take off branch tips, keeps hedges neat and tidy, and also stimulates bud production near the plants' edges.

 But as buds multiply, a shrub can get so thick that sunlight can't penetrate it, preventing interior growth.
 The result: a hedge that gets larger each year and looks lifeless inside.
 According to Lakeland landscaping experts, proper hedge trimming allows some sunlight to get in and enables you to cut back shrubs so they don't get too big.

 So at each shearing, be sure to use bypass hand pruners to create some spaces in the hedge for light and air.
 Every few feet, reach inside and clip a branch or two at a 45-degree angle, just above a nub or leaflet that's growing in a direction you want to encourage.

 If a hedge is old and seriously overgrown, you'll need to do some rejuvenation pruning and hedge trimming using the three-year rule.
 Lakeland landscaping experts remove up to one-third of the thickest stems down at the base of the plant, stimulating new growth; repeat the next year, and the year after.
 This will leave you with a healthier shrub that's reduced in size.